 Bees are some of the hardest working beings on Earth.
-Without their laborious work ethic, our world would be much different!.
-Did you know that bees are responsible for pollinating about one-sixth of the flowering plant species worldwide and approximately 400 different agricultural types of plants?
+Without their laborious work ethic, our world would be much different!
+Did you know that bees are responsible for pollinating about one-sixth of the flowering plant species worldwide?
+Bees also pollinate approximately 400 different agricultural types of plants!

 As you can see, we owe many, many thanks to our friends, the bees.
 One way to offer our gratitude is to design our gardens to help them to flourish and thrive.